uchicago-dsi/climate-cabinet-tax-credit-map/docs/docs/datasets/raw-datasets/census-geographies.md

 | INTPTLAT | string |  | The current latitude of the 's internal point.
 Formatted with leading plus and minus signs. | `"+34.6713171"` |
 | INTPTLON | string |  | The current longitude of the state's internal point.
 Formatted with leading plus and minus signs. | `"-078.0020072"` |

+**us_census_tract_population_2020.csv.** Total population counts for each U.S. census tract, as tabulated by the U.S. Census Bureau for the 2020 Census.

 ## Zip Code Tabulation Areas

-A TIGER/Line Shapefile (`"tl_2020_us_zcta520.zip"`) for 2020 containing a total of 33,791 ZIP Code Tabulation Areas.
+**tl_2020_us_zcta520.zip**.
+A TIGER/Line Shapefile for 2020 containing a total of 33,791 ZIP Code Tabulation Areas.
 It is important to note that ZIP Codes differ from ZCTAs, as **[documented](https://www.census.gov/programs-surveys/geography/guidance/geo-areas/zctas.html)** by the U.S. Census Bureau:

 >First introduced in 1963, ZIP Code is a trademark of the USPS created to coordinate mail handling and delivery.
 The USPS assigns ZIP Code ranges to regional post offices, which in turn assign ZIP Codes to delivery routes.
 Each delivery route is composed of street networks, and/or individual units with high mail volumes, such as high-rise buildings or individual business locations.
 Within the Census Bureau’s MAF/TIGER System, ZIP Codes are stored as one component of discrete addresses tied to delivery points, including specific housing unit locations.
 The result is a point-based dataset unsuitable for mapping and many analysis applications.